rockstardotb/git-tutorial/README.md

     git checkout dev

 And that's it!
-This sums up the git workshop on basic git commands, branch workflow, and mitigating merge conflicts.
+This sums up the git workshop on basic git commands, branch workflow,mitigating merge conflicts, and reverting to previous commits.
 For anything else, please refer to https://www.git-tower.com/blog/git-cheat-sheet/